brandonxavier/CB-AppDevKit/README.txt

 main.html to point to your app/bot and then simply point your IDE/browser/debugger to main.html!

-When the window opens in the browser, you should have 6 viewports:
+When the window opens in the browser, you should have 7 panels:

+Script & Init   -   See below
 Startup         -   (Top left) Processes the cb.settings_choices and provides
                     a (de)activate button
 Subject & Panel -   (Top right) Shows/Sets the Room Subject and also displays